ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 # Conclusion

-In this project we to used visualisations to communicate the historical narrative of the gender gap in different fields of study.
+In this project I created visualisations to communicate the historical narrative of the gender gap in different fields of study.

+I also practiced some techniques to remove chartjunk and maximise the data-ink ratio, with the aim of having these visuals work effectively as standalone artefacts.

-It's quite interesting to see how the gaps have trended over time in different fields, and in my opinion, even more so to notice our responses to the results.
-These responses raise all sorts of interesting questions about our own conditioning and biases.
+It's quite interesting to see how the gaps have trended over time in different fields, and in my opinion, even more so to notice my responses to the results, which raise all sorts of interesting questions about my own conditioning and biases.

 What are our biases when we think of certain fields and professions?
 Who do we picture more in these roles?
 What are the attributes of these fields and roles that go towards us unconsciously considering them more masculine or feminine?
 What were the events which brought about the changes in mindsets and behaviours and influenced all these transitions over time?

 Would you have predicted the results panned out the way they did?